-There are different types of teeth whitening designed to adapt to the needs of each person, depending on the circumstances in which we find ourselves.
+There are different types of teeth whitening designed to adapt to the needs of each person.
 Each of them has different specifications that must be taken into account.
-Whitening healthy teeth is not the same a whitening for someone that has various dental issues or that have gone through certain procedures such as endodontics.
+Whitening healthy teeth is not the same as whitening teeth for someone that has various dental issues or that has gone through certain procedures, such as endodontics.

-In this article, we will mention 5 types of teeth whitening used the most.
-We will observe their characteristics, in which cases they are not recommended and the expected results that we can obtain from each one of them.
+In this article, we will mention 4 types of teeth whitening used the most.
+We will observe their characteristics, in which cases they are not recommended, and the expected results that we can obtain from each one of them.

 Teeth Whitening at Home

 There are several brands that offer the option to whiten your teeth from the comfort of your home.
-This is the most affordable option, suitable for all budgets and offers good results.
-The process of whitening teeth at home usually consists of using a whitening gel or toothpaste and a dental splint, which is left on the teeth for some minutes.
-When you remove it, your teeth will be a slightly whiter.
+This is the most affordable option suitable for all budgets and offers good results.
+The process of whitening teeth at home usually consists of using a whitening gel or toothpaste, and a dental splint, which is left on the teeth for some minutes.
+When you remove it, your teeth will be slightly whiter.

 Performing this process only once will not give results.
-It must be repeated several times which can last from a few days to a few weeks depending on the product instructions.
+It must be repeated several times, which can last from a few days to weeks depending on the product instructions.
 The problem is that when you stop using it, your teeth will begin to lose the whiteness you obtained and you might even suffer from heightened tooth sensitivity.

 Whitening in a Specialized Clinic

 Although it’s more expensive, it’s probably the option that attracts most people.
-These are specialized clinics where they analyze the state of your teeth and based this analysis, they will provide a more permanent treatment.
-Dental professionals that dedicate themselves to this are of course very good at what they do, so this gives patients a certain type of assurance that they cannot get if they treat themselves with products available in most pharmacies or drug stores.
+These are specialized clinics where they analyze the state of your teeth.
+Based on this analysis, they will provide a more permanent treatment.
+Dental professionals that dedicate themselves to this are of course very good at what they do, so this gives patients a certain type of assurance they cannot get if they treat themselves with products available in most pharmacies or drug stores.

 First, the gums are protected with a special cover.
 Then, a whitening gel is applied on your teeth and then a fixed light is used to enhance the properties of the gel.
-The dentist or the assistant will usually use glasses for you and themselves to protect their eyes during treatment.
-It is recommended not to drink coffee or smoke for 72 hours after this initial treatment.
+The dentist or the assistant will usually put on protective glasses for you and themselves to protect their eyes during treatment.
+It is recommended not to drink coffee or smoke for 72 hours after the first sitting.
 A special paste for home use will be recommended by the specialist in order to ensure that the whitening that was achieved lasts much longer.

 Mixed Teeth Whitening

 This option of whitening combines dental whitening from a clinic with what we can perform at home.
-In many cases, the clinic will offer us a splint and whitening paste, which must be used from time to time, as instructed.
-This type of treatment is highly recommended for very yellowish or deteriorated teeth, since a single consult may not be enough to achieve the desired whitening.
-This is an intensive treatment, so if we follow the instructions we should have guaranteed results.
+In many cases, the clinic will offer us a splint and whitening paste, which must be used as instructed.
+Mixed whitening is highly recommended for very yellow or deteriorated teeth, since a single consult may not be enough to achieve the desired effect.
+This is an intensive treatment, so if you follow the instructions, you should have guaranteed results.

 Internal Teeth Bleaching